kai-luni/cgm-ml/src/common/evaluation/QA/README.md

 - the jupyter notebook spins up a node on an AzureML cluster evaluate
 - once the job on the cluster is done, this gets the resulting model evaluation results (CSV) and displays it in a notebook cell

-## Evaluation on Depthmap Height Model
+## Evaluation on Depthmap Model

-It contains logic to perform evaluation of models trained on single artifacts architecture.
+It contains logic to perform model evaluations trained on single artifacts architecture.

 ## Evaluate the measure of Standardisation Test

 It contains logic to evaluate acceptability of enumerators and our model based on measurement performed while standardisation Test.

-## Steps to perform evaluation
+## Steps to add a model evaluation

-Each evaluation contains the [test_config.py](./eval-depthmap-height/src/qa_config.py) in src directory.
+Each model evaluation contains a configuration (e.g. [qa_config_height.py](./eval_depthmap_models/src/qa_config_height.py)).
+It contains the following parameters:

-test_config.py mainly contains below parameters:

     1. `MODEL_CONFIG` : Model specific parameters
         e.g. specify model to use for evaluation